A Birder's Guide to Michigan

 Inside back cover

-On map, delete location number 42 (in Livingston County) and on the Map Key
+On map, delete location number 42 (in Livingston County) and on the Map Key to the left change 42 to 43.

 (Lyle Hamilton)